 As we turn a street corner, Huang Ah-Yi points at some towels and t-shirts hanging out to dry on a clothesline.
 “Your mom and I used to hide and play there when we were little,” she says.
 Underneath, I see a locked metal door.
 It leads to what used to be a bomb shelter during World War II.

 Finally, we reach a small, wooded park with a small memorial in the corner.
 Ah-Ma and Ah-Gong were married here in early 1945.
 She was 21; he was 24.
-The memorial was originally Shinto shrine, but the text of the stone monument in the center has been painted over, and now commemorates the return of Taiwan from Japan to China.
+The memorial was originally Shinto shrine, but the text of the stone monument in the center has been painted over, and now commemorates the return of Taiwan from Japan to the Republic of China.

 Day 2: Chung Hsing New Village and Nantou County – Mom’s home after middle school